danielholmes/coc-base-analyser/README.md

    - Obstacles anywhere but outer 3 border tiles rule
    - just use generic obstacle render atm

+ - Once api up again
   - store skeleton trap mode once can see and verify on live data
   - store xbow mode once can see and verify on live data
+  - double check sweeper angles being rendered same as in game once clan seeker up

  - own connection
   - purchase from alex
   - set up on own small EB app

+ - trap access (if leadership go for it) - new, dedicated credentials of own
  - Privileged vs unprivileged analysis - warnings if not using traps
   - asterixes against rules which traps have an effect
- - check trap rendering

- - trap access (if leadership go for it) - new, dedicated credentials of own
+ - password protection (in the wrong hands opposition would see our trap locations)

  - analysis performance, currently too slow
    - MapCoordinate trait with underlying FloatMapCoordinate, TileCoordinate, Tile - encourage integer math where possible and prevent widening
    - Views of tile sets (e.g. TileBlock returned from matrix
    - Redo ranges - should include underlying cached set of tiles + tilecoordinates contained

- - double check sweeper angles being rendered same as in game once clan seeker up
  - Some TH9 rules
   - Queen Charge into wall breakable compartment shouldnt get to 2 air defs
   - It should require either a jump spell or 2 wall breaker groups in order to access the queen.